Digital for charities: Website Content Template for Charities

 One possible solution is to collaborate with web design volunteers or seek assistance from organisations that specialise in helping small charities improve their online presence.
 These partnerships can provide valuable expertise and resources to enhance data security, privacy, accessibility, and user-friendliness.

-Additionally, small charities can leverage free or low-cost website building platforms that offer accessibility features and templates designed for nonprofit organisations.
+Additionally, small charities can leverage free or low-cost website building platforms that offer accessibility features and templates designed for non-profit organisations.
 These platforms often provide user-friendly interfaces and pre-built functionalities, making it easier for small charities to create and maintain their websites without extensive technical knowledge.

 Most website providers and CMS providers have security out of the box, but you would be surprised at how many charity sites we have found with poor security and even less GDPR compliance.